 Well, the important element here is previous experience in English reading.
 What is so unique about this method?
 We correctly classify the object even though most of the features are mixed up or even false.
 We don’t know exactly how we do it, but clearly the success derives from our personal experience with the object.

 These specific characteristics that we sometimes can't even describe are carved into the human memory and allow us to identify our relatives in childhood photos, to read texts written in hand writing and to brilliantly diagnose a rare disease we once handled before.

-Implementing this approach is the basis of a revolutionary medical start up I founded to accelerate the diagnostic process of neglected diseases from several years- to several days.
-It's called NDC Medicine.
-To learn more about it click here.
+Implementing this approach is the basis of NDC Medicine, an innovative medical start up that accelerates the diagnostic process of neglected diseases from years- to days.
+It's based on a smart discussion method, collective intelligence and AI techniques.
+I invite you to learn more about it.